- Complimentary cold buffet

-Located behind the reception desk, the business center is a crown jewel of the design with a sparkling white table sitting under a floor-to-ceiling arrangement of slats of maple wood.
-Stop by for an inspiring sight.
+Located behind the reception desk, the business center is the crown jewel of the design.
+The sparkling white table nested within a floor-to-ceiling maple wood alcove is an inspiring sight.

 The Air Canada Maple Leaf Lounge at Frankurt airport was clearly designed to impress.
 The space is modern, sophisticated, and functional, with an upper-scale feel and luxurious touches.
 Interestingly, Air Canada was somewhat less successful in implementing the same design concept at the new Maple Leaf Lounge at London Heathrow Terminal 2 (“The Queen’s Terminal”).

 The Air Canada Maple Leaf Lounge at Frankfurt features a generous food and drink selection.
 Options include salads, sandwiches, appetizers, hold and cold entrees, and desserts, while drinks include soft drinks, espresso, German and Canadian wines, and liquor and spirits.
 While substantial, the spread is no match for the more elaborate fare available at the Lufthansa Senator lounges, to which Star Alliance Gold passengers also have access.